otownsend455/ImageClassificationAlgorithms/a3/README.md

 To run a quick test with 1k training and 1k testing images, with 3 nearest neighbours, 8 processes, and using the euclidean distance function:
 ./classifier -K 3 -d eucl -p 8 -v datasets/training_1000.bin datasets/testing_1000.bin

-To run a full evaluation with all training and testing images, with 3 nearest neighbours, and using the euclidean distance function (may take awhile):
+To run a full evaluation with all training and testing images, with 3 nearest neighbours, and using the euclidean distance function (Will take awhile):
 ./classifier -K 3 -d eucl -p 8 -v datasets/training_data.bin datasets/testing_data.bin

 Expected output will be the number of correct predictions.